4112 Gault Pl NE, Washington, DC 20019

 Adjunct Instructor, School of International Service/ School of Professional & Extended Studies, American University, January 2015 – Present

-- Develop original video content and text for course, updating course content.
+- Develop original video content and text for courses, updating course content.

 Research Assistant, Goodling Institute for Research in Family Literacy and the Institute for Study of Adult Literacy, Pennsylvania State University, State College, PA, July 2015 – Present